BACKGROUND IMAGE: Sergey Nivens/stock.adobe.com

 "It's a weakness that SAP needs to address," Nguyen said.
 Customers need some reassurance that SAP S/4HANA Cloud is ready to use.

 Ultimately, there is a trade-off in functionality between on-premises and cloud deployments of SAP S/4HANA.
-It seems like many enterprises, while planning to move, are adopting a wait-and-see approach as they look for proof that S/4HANA can provide the same or better functionality as their SAP ECC systems.
+It seems like many enterprises, while to move, are adopting a wait-and-see approach as they look for proof that S/4HANA can provide the same or better functionality as their SAP ECC systems.